bitprj/BitCamp/GameDev/week5/livestream/script.md

-Note: This script doesn't have the code snippets.
-Please see the pdf version for the version fo the script with those.

-Also please note that Part 4 the Inventory system currently uses Unity version 2020.1 instead of 2019.4.
+Note: Part 4 the Inventory system currently uses Unity version 2020.1 instead of 2019.4.
 We will be making this correction later.

 # Intro
 Welcome back everyone.
 Last time we created a score text that changes as you play the game and a game over screen with a working restart button.
 Today, we will start by finishing up our game with a main menu.
 Then we will show off another example of what you can do with UI elements and introduce you to a few more we have yet to show you.